Olivia Button is a Customer Success Representative at Unite Us and supports providers that are part of the coordinated networks Unite Us powers.

 - Trouble utilizing online resources to access community resources

-It can be daunting to consider criminal justice reform and methods to reduce the number of elderly people in prison.
+It can be daunting to consider criminal justice reform and methods to reduce the number of aging people in prison.
 While advocacy groups across the country work to ameliorate federal and state policy, there are concrete steps community organizations and health systems can take to address the challenges faced by aging people in prison.

 When a person plunges into the reentry process, either on parole or compassionate release, they need to rebuild: they must secure housing, seek medical or mental health care, and reconnect with a community on the outside.
 To complicate an already intense experience, people who were in prison are often left to their own devices in accessing life needs due to poor coordination among organizations that serve reentry populations.